-BPW Europe wants to export to Europe and around the world, the best practice realized by BPW Italy to spread knowledge of the Charter of the girl’s rights and the values contained in it.
+BPW Europe promotes the best practice realized by BPW Italy to spread knowledge of the Charter of the girl’s rights and the values contained in it.

 After about 20 years, the original Charter for Little Girl’s Rights needs to be updated, considering the supervening laws all over the world: what in the past was only a hope, now it is a right!

 The Charter must be read as a fundamental introduction to the assertion and protection of women’s rights from their birth.
 The little girl must be helped, protected since birth and educated so that she can grow in full awareness of her rights and duties, against any form of discrimination.